Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 // Spawn a level 4 Zombie at (200, 200)
 > SpawnEnemy Zombie 200 200 4

-// or spawn a level 4 Zombie at my mouse
+// or spawn a level 4 Zombie at the mouse position
 > SpawnEnemyAtMouse Zombie 4
 ```

 These are pretty simple to implement: split the input line along the ```' '``` character, and search a ```Dictionary<string, IConsoleCommand>``` using your first element in your array of splits.
 The rest of those elements are your command's parameters.
 If your command has some way of defining what types it expects its parameters as, you can even parse the strings into those types before sending them to the command!

+###### _There's a good implementation of this type of console [**here**](https://github.com/ellisonch/monogameconsole/blob/master/MonoGameConsole/IConsoleCommand.cs), but it seems to leave the parameter string parsing up to the individual commands._

 It's a simple implementation, but a robust one.
 It's easy to add a command: you create a class that implements an ```IConsoleCommand``` interface that defines a Name, its parameters, and an ```Execute``` method, and all your operations and logic go inside of that method.
 Then you just add an instance to the dictionary.